-Beginning July 14, the Library is located in Building 3600 (former Media Center).
+Beginning July 14, the Library will be located in Building 3600 (former Media Center).

 IMPACTS TO LIBRARY SERVICES DURING CONSTRUCTION: